sigmacw/AL-css/README.md

-# AL-css
+# Custom CSS for AniList
-Custom CSS for AniList
+My collection of custom CSS based profiles I made for AniList